 My vision is to build a content publishing platform for writers that requires no code, no plugins, and no markdown.
 I spent a few years writing and building my audience on Medium.
 While Medium made it easy to publish beautiful content it lacks three very important aspects.

 First, you can't connect your domain.
-Second, you don't own your relationship with readers; there is no way for you to email your subscribers and no way to add native call-to-actions or see in-depth analytics on your audience.
-Third, Medium doesn't integrate with your Google-docs and Dropbox Paper to make publishing a more seamless process.
+Second, you don't own your relationship with readers; there is no way for you to email your subscribers and no way to add native calls-to-action or see in-depth analytics on your audience.
+Third, Medium doesn't integrate with your Google Docs and Dropbox Paper to make publishing a more seamless process.

 Sharing my experiences and lessons from Publishnow requires a separate article.
-And I intend to write one about Publishnow journey and one about the publishing industry of which I have learned a lot in the past.
+I intend to write one about my Publishnow journey and also one about the publishing industry, which I I have learned a lot about in the past.

 But let's outline key points:

 - I spent the first 6 months recruiting co-founders